wilsonliaows/docs/_docs/workbot-docs.markdown

 To connect, simply fill up the fields the given fields.

 ### Roles and permissions required to connect
-Users who can login to Slac can connect to Slack Workbot from Workato.
+Users who can login to Slack can connect to Slack Workbot from Workato.

 ## Working with the Slack Workbot Connector